 Community Corner

-Wildomar Amateur Boxer Heads To USA Boxing National Junior Olympics, Summerfest: Help Him Get There
+Wildomar Amateur Boxer Delays Trip To USA Boxing National Event

-WILDOMAR, CA — A Wildomar 17-year-old is competing this summer in the USA Boxing National Ranking Junior Olympics in Wichita, Kansas, and it will take a village to get him there.
+WILDOMAR, CA — A Wildomar 17-year-old who planned to compete this summer in the USA Boxing National Ranking Junior Olympics in Wichita, Kansas, is sidelined with an injury, but his love of the sport will get him through it.

 The aspiring boxer trains at the Temecula Boxing Training Academy, which shared about Steven's achievements, saying: